aws/karpenter-provider-aws/designs/native-ami-versioning.md

 # Native AMI Versioning

-Karpenter uses the latest EKS Optimized AMI releases as defaults in their AMI Requirements.
-With [Drift](https://karpenter.sh/preview/concepts/deprovisioning/#drift) implemented, when a new EKS Optimized AMI is released users who have enabled drift could see their fleet rolled out to the newly released AMI without warning.
+Karpenter uses the latest EKS Optimized AMI releases for Bottlerocket, Amazon Linux 2, and Ubuntu as the defaults for AMI Requirements.
+With [Drift](https://karpenter.sh/preview/concepts/deprovisioning/#drift) implemented, when a new EKS Optimized AMI is released, users who have enabled drift could see the newly released AMIs rolled out to their fleet without warning.

 [EKS Optimized AMI Releases](#eks-optimized-ami-releases) are irregular and versioned differently.
 Without validation, irregular release cadences could introduce unwanted AMIs in production.
 This doc proposes two functional improvements to AMI selection logic to ease customer pain.